aswinram1997/DataScience_Portfolio/README.md

 [![Open Notebook](https://img.shields.io/badge/Jupyter-Open_Notebook-blue?logo=Jupyter)](https://github.com/aswinram1997/Credit-Risk-Assessment_API/blob/master/jupyter_notebook.ipynb)
 [![View on GitHub](https://img.shields.io/badge/GitHub-View_on_GitHub-blue?logo=GitHub)](https://github.com/aswinram1997/Credit-Risk-Assessment_API)

 <div style="text-align: justify">The lack of an efficient and accurate credit risk assessment system for assessing the risk of loan applicants is crucial for preventing potential financial losses for banks.
-To address this challenge, this project developed a credit risk assessment ML model that achieves an impressive accuracy of 0.95 in predicting loan defaults.
+To address this challenge, this project developed a credit risk assessment ML model that achieves an impressive ROC-AUC score of 0.95 in predicting loan defaults.
 The winning DNN model is encapsulated as a containerized API, allowing seamless integration into the bank's internal applications and systems.
 By leveraging this integration, banks can make well-informed lending decisions, effectively minimizing financial losses and enhancing overall financial stability.
 </div>

 <center><img src="images/Credit Risk Assessment API.png"/></center>